iodigital-com/figex/README.md

     - `filter`: A template that should read `true` to include a component in the export
     - `fileNames`: A template defining the file name of the exported component.
 A `/` will cause a directory to be created
-    - `destinationPath`: The directory to which the files should be written
+    - `destinationPath`: The path to where the generated file should be written
+    - `destinationPaths`: A list of paths to where the generated file should be written
     - `clearDestination`: If `true`, all files in the destination directory will be deleted before exporting the icons
     - `rasterScales`: A list of scale objects defining the sizes for raster graphics exports (`png` and `webp`)